Chicken-in-a-Can/3355OlympicsAnalysis/README.md

  - Select after 1900 for SES and Olympics
  - Create decade column
  - Do standard rounding around years ending in 5s
+ - Remove blank data (age in Olympics, education in SES)

 ### 4/16/2025
  - Determine specific plots/charts